Estimated reading time: 5 minutes

-There are about 400,000 pharmacy technicians working in the U.S. at the moment.
+About 422,300 pharmacy technicians are working in the U.S. at the moment.
 Some work in community pharmacies and hospitals.
 Others work in prisons and military facilities.
 (BLS as of August 2021)

 The average pharmacy technician has quite a few responsibilities.
-Their jobs are very important and affect the health of millions of Americans on a daily basis.
+Their jobs are critical and affect the health of millions of Americans daily.

 Let’s take a closer look at the duties that a pharmacy technician has while working.

 A Pharmacy Technician Provides Medications to People

 One of the most important jobs a pharmacy technician has is providing medications to people who need them.
 You will most likely work with a pharmacy technician anytime you need to go on a new medication or reorder existing medication prescribed by your doctor.

 When you walk into a pharmacy, a pharmacy technician will welcome you and ask you what you need.
 Pharmacy Technicians can provide you with both prescription medications and over-the-counter medications.